 “Childhood cancers and blood disorders affect 1 in 600 children under the age of 16.
 It is estimated that currently less than half of children with cancer in South Africa are diagnosed, and many of those who are diagnosed are in an advanced stage of illness, resulting in survival rates in South Africa being not much more than 50%, compared with nearly 90% in developed countries.”

 The money raised to date has paid many of the social workers’ salaries.
-It also has seen CHOC houses bought and refurbished, a house built in East London, the refurbishment and upgrading of the paediatric oncology wards at the Chris Hani Baragwanath Hospital and the Charlotte Maxeke Academic Hospital, vehicles purchased and transport costs paid, and it has supported awareness campaigns for childhood cancer.
+It has also seen CHOC houses bought and refurbished, a house built in East London, the refurbishment and upgrading of the paediatric oncology wards at the Chris Hani Baragwanath Hospital and the Charlotte Maxeke Academic Hospital, vehicles purchased and transport costs paid, and it has supported awareness campaigns for childhood cancer.

 To assist you in your quest to raise money, we will set you up as an activist on the GivenGain fundraising portal.
 This is similar to a Facebook account, where you can personalise your profile and tell the world all about you, your fundraising campaign, and your progress.